Patent Ductus Arteriosus (PDA)

 Embolization coil, a catheter containing a spring coil (for small PDAs), such as the Flipper (right) is a third option but is less used.

-Medicinal treatment following surgery, depending upon the extent of cardiac enlargement or heart failure, may include diuretics, ACE-inhibitors, and pimobendan.
+Medicinal treatment, both before and following surgery, depending upon the extent of cardiac enlargement or heart failure, may include diuretics, ACE-inhibitors, and pimobendan.

 RETURN TO TOP